petrobras/3W/CONTRIBUTING.md

 ## New 3W Dataset's overviews

 Visualization is one of the most important steps in this type of project.
-Therefore, you can propose [Jupyter Notebooks](https://jupyter.org/) with different views.
-For this, submit a **pull request** on a branch called `new_3w_datasets_overviews` with a file named `overviews\[your_name_here]\main.ipynb` that you've developed.
-If we like your overview, your file could be listed in this repository as a 3W Toolkit's example of use.
+Therefore, you can propose [Jupyter Notebooks](https://jupyter.org/) with different views of the 3W Dataset.
+For this, submit a **pull request** on a branch called `new_3w_datasets_overviews` with a notebook in `3W/dataset/demos/[your_name_here]/main.ipynb`.
+If we like your overview, your file could be listed in this repository as a 3W Dataset overview.

 ## New approaches and algorithms

-Would you like to share in this repository as 3W Toolkit's examples of use approaches and algorithms for already incorporated problems?
-The procedure for this is to submit a **pull request** on a branch called `new_approaches_and_algorithms` with [Jupyter Notebooks](https://jupyter.org/) that you've developed in the directory corresponding to the chosen problem.
+Would you like to share approaches and algorithms for already incorporated problems in this repository?
+The procedure for this is to submit a **pull request** on a branch called `new_approaches_and_algorithms`.
+Use `3W/toolkit/demos/` for notebooks that demonstrate how to use the 3W Toolkit, `3W/benchmarks/` for complete and independent benchmarking projects, and `3W/resources/` for educational or tutorial material.
+Contributions that add reusable toolkit code should follow the [3W Toolkit contributing guide](3W_TOOLKIT_CONTRIBUTING.md).

-Specific benchmarls will be incorporated into this project gradually.
-All benchmarks will be included in the folder `3W/benchmarks/`
+Specific benchmarks will be incorporated into this project gradually.
+All benchmarks will be included in the folder `3W/benchmarks/`.

 ## Additional requirements